 Andy gained BA (Hons) and MSci degrees in Geological Sciences from the University of Cambridge in 2005.
 Staying at Cambridge he completed his PhD in Geology in 2009.
 Moving to Liverpool University Andy joined the STRAT Group as a researcher studying the stratigraphic architecture and sedimentology of the fluvial Beaufort Group in the Karoo Basin of South Africa.
 This led to the development of a field school in fluvial sedimentology and stratigraphy which Andy co-led on three occasions with colleagues from Manchester University and Chevron Australia.

-A field geologist at heart, Andy has extensive fieldwork experience in Iceland, Taiwan, South Africa, New Zealand, Switzerland, Spain, Greece and Italy, among other places.
-He has also co-authored a number of peer-reviewed papers in premier journals, and maintains an interest in fluvial processes and deposits.
+A field geologist at heart, Andy has extensive fieldwork experience studying outcrops and surface processes in Iceland, Taiwan, South Africa, New Zealand, Switzerland, Spain, Greece and Italy, among other places.
+He has also co-authored a number of peer-reviewed papers in premier journals, and maintains a strong interest in all depositional processes and environments.

 Forbes, A., Long, D., McNee, F., Millar, A., and Wilson, A., 2019.
 Placing key casing points using wellsite chemostratigraphy in the Ungani Field, Canning Basin, Western Australia, in Keep, M., and Moss, S.J.
 (Eds), The Sedimentary Basins of Western Australia V: Proceedings of the Petroleum Exploration Society of Australia Symposium, Perth, WA, 2019, 9 pp.

 Ratcliffe, K.T., Wilson, A., Payenberg, T., Rittersbacher, A., Hildred, G.V. and Flint, S.S., 2015.
 Ground truthing chemostratigraphic correlations in fluvial systems.
 AAPG Bulletin, 99(1), pp.155-180.